juztamau5/retro3/.github/CONTRIBUTING.md

 ## Translate

-You can help us to translate the PeerTube interface to many languages!
+You can help us to translate the retro3 interface to many languages!
 See [the documentation](/support/doc/translation.md) to know how.

 ## Give your feedback

-You don't need to know how to code to start contributing to PeerTube!
+You don't need to know how to code to start contributing to retro3!
 Other contributions are very valuable too, among which: you can test the software and report bugs, you can give feedback on potential bugs, features that you are interested in, user interface, design, decentralized architecture...